mireille-raad/mireille-raad/README.md

 ### Maraheb 👋

 I'm Mireille, aka mir.
 I am a coder.
-I somehow spent most of my career working with (and learning from) economists, journalists/writers and artists.
-That probably tells you more about me than a list of programming languages that I know.
-I usually do "data work" (whatever that means), spin up "tech infrastructure", do R&D for crazy new tech ideas, build things on the web and I actually and proudly write documentation  :stuck_out_tongue_winking_eye:
+I, somehow, spent most of my career working with - and learning from - economists, journalists, writers and artists.
+This probably tells you about me more than a list of programming language.
+I do "data work" (whatever that means), spin up "infrastructure", do R&D for crazy new tech ideas, contribute to open source, build things on the web and I actually and proudly write documentation  :stuck_out_tongue_winking_eye:

-You can reach me on twitter [(@migheille)](https://twitter.com/migheille), on gitter(mireille-raad) or check out my always outdated blog on [mireilleraad.com](https://mireilleraad.com)  :stuck_out_tongue_winking_eye:

 My motto is "if something is unfamiliar, it doesn't mean it is impossible".
+You can reach me on twitter [(@migheille)](https://twitter.com/migheille) or gitter.

 My favorite emoji is ;p or :stuck_out_tongue_winking_eye: (in case you have not noticed).